brgillis/SHE_Validation/doc/prog_data_proc.rst

 **Details:** This product contains details of the test results in the data product itself.
 The Data.ValidationTestList element contains a list of sheSingleValidationTestResult objects, each of which contains the result of a single test case.

 Each of these results objects lists the result of the test (``PASSED`` or ``FAILED``) and details of it in the SupplementaryInformation element.
-For this test, these details include ...
+For this test, these details include whether any expected file was missing or empty.

 Example
 -------